Pyrrha-Foundation/pyrrha-coin/doc/tor.md

 If you want to leverage the nature of tor and stop a DDoS attack to your node, firstly stop your node:

-	nexa-cli stop
+	pyrrha-cli stop

-Remove your peer file and tor private key from nexa data directory
+Remove your peer file and tor private key from pyrrha data directory

-	cd ~/.nexa
+	cd ~/.pyrrha
 	rm onion_private_key
 	rm peers.dat

-Removing the `onion_private_key` serves the aim of having a new onion URL for your nexa node, in such a way your attacker won't be able to harm you again in the near term cause the prev URL is not valid any more.
+Removing the `onion_private_key` serves the aim of having a new onion URL for your pyrrha node, in such a way your attacker won't be able to harm you again in the near term cause the prev URL is not valid any more.

 Removing `peer.dat` will let you fetch a bunch of new peers from the seeder